hashintel/hash/packages/hash/README.md

 }
 ```

+[//]: # (TODO: this path doesn't exist, repo root?)
-The above `devDependencies` are owed to our root eslint-config at `packages/hash/.eslintrc.json`.
+The above `devDependencies` are owed to our root eslint-config at packages/hash/.eslintrc.json`.
 That same config requires a `tsconfig.json` next to the `package.json` if `.ts(x)` files are to be
 linted.